‘We don’t know where we are going’

 Because really we will soon return with the whole family to see you again…

-My mother remembered in 2016 how Fietje came to say goodbye in April 1943 in the Zoomstraat, in the Oude Noorden area of Rotterdam.
-My mother was just under eight years old, but she would never forget that moment.
+My mother remembered in 2016 how Fietje came to say goodbye in the Zoomstraat, in the Oude Noorden area of Rotterdam.
+My mother was still under eight years old, but she would never forget that moment.
 Fietje was her 17-year-old niece.
 “She didn’t have to go …” she added.
 I was afraid to ask what she meant and a few months later asking was no longer possible.

 Fietje’s mother, Paulina van Geens-Silberstein, got married in 1918 to the Amsterdam merchant Hartog van Geens.
 Like her brothers, she married within the Dutch Jewish community.
 Her parents, Abraham Silberstein and Sophia Levie (also: Levin, Lewin) were immigrants from Kaunas, Lithuania and Paulina was their second daughter, born in Rotterdam.
 Their first daughter, Gusta, was the only one who would marry outside the Jewish community, which was so decisive for survival from 1942 on.
 Only those that were “mixed married” in time could stay.
 The nazi’s never settled their judicial dispute on the ‘question of mixed marriages’ before war’s end.
 Gusta managed to have herself officially “de-starred” at the authorities in The Hague in the autumn of 1943, which was recorded by the Municipality of Rotterdam with zeal and precision.
 The metadata of life and death.